 There are four main types of loft conversion: roof light, dormer, hip-to-gable and mansard.
 The one you choose is likely to be determined by a number of factors, including the type and age of house you live in, and your budget.

 A dormer loft conversion is an extension that protrudes from the slope of the roof.
 Dormers, in particular flat-roof dormers, are the most popular type of conversion.
-They are suitable for pretty much any house with a sloping roof.
+They're suitable for pretty much any home with a sloping roof.

 Dormer conversions are less expensive than mansard or hip-to-gable conversions, but will still add a good deal of extra headroom and floor space.